 - Loss assessment coverage: You’re covered when the association’s insurance policy doesn’t cover the total cost of damage to common areas or when a lawsuit is brought against the association.

-- Personal property coverage: Protect your contents against loss, both on and off the premises.
+- Personal property coverage: Help protect your contents against loss, both on and off the premises.

 - Valuable articles coverage: Get coverage for loss or theft of jewelry, art and other valuable items.

-- Liability coverage: Protect yourself again costly liability lawsuits arising from such occurrences as accidental water damage to a neighbor’s unit or someone slipping and falling in your condo.
+- Liability coverage: Better protect yourself again costly liability lawsuits arising from such occurrences as accidental water damage to a neighbor’s unit or someone slipping and falling in your condo.